 Thus, 8.4 x 9.5 = 79.80%

-Students who are not satisfied with CBSE class 10 result will be can apply for the process of verification and re-evaluation.
+Students who are not satisfied with CBSE 10th result 2020 will be can apply for the process of verification and re-evaluation.

 In case, students feel unsatisfied with their marks in CBSE 10th result 2020 can apply for re-evaluation.
 The online portal to register for re-checking/ re-evaluation will be activated in the month of May 2020.